Zascosium/Qlocktwo-Android-app/ESP32_API_DOCUMENTATION.md

 - **Note:** The app displays a visual countdown timer in the UI (AlarmScreen.kt:52-61).
 ESP32 can independently handle its own countdown or rely on the app's TIMER commands.
 When user presses Start, the app both sends the WebSocket message and begins displaying a countdown that decrements every second until reaching zero.

 ### Matrix Screen
-- **Sends:** `MATRIX_SET:row,col,r,g,b,brightness` and `MATRIX_CLEAR:row,col`
+- **Sends:**
+  - `MATRIX_SET:ledIndex,r,g,b,brightness` - Set individual LED
+  - `MATRIX_CLEAR:ledIndex` - Clear individual LED
+  - `MATRIX_CLEAR_ALL` - Clear all LEDs at once
 - **Receives:** Nothing specific
-- **Note:** Allows custom LED patterns with individual letter colors.
-Color selection in the color picker does NOT send WebSocket messages immediately - messages are only sent when the user taps a letter in the matrix grid (MatrixScreen.kt:53-57).
+- **Note:** Allows custom LED patterns with individual LED colors.
+Color selection in the color picker does NOT send WebSocket messages immediately - messages are only sent when the user taps a letter in the matrix grid (MatrixScreen.kt:101-122).
+The app automatically converts row/column coordinates to LED array indices (0-120) using the zigzag pattern defined in led_setup.md (MatrixScreen.kt:35-46).
 This allows users to preview and adjust colors locally before applying them.
+The "Clear All" button (MatrixScreen.kt:81-88) provides quick clearing of all 121 LEDs with a single command.

 ---